Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Numerical results and discussions

 \subsection{Unsymmetric laminated plate: pervasive veering}

-The second example considers an unsymmetric laminated plate, which exhibits pervasive avoided crossings (veering) due to the absence of through-thickness symmetry.
-This configuration provides a stringent test for mode tracking algorithms, as eigenvalue gaps become extremely small and eigenvectors undergo rapid variation over narrow wavenumber intervals.

-The laminate is again composed of M21/T800 carbon–epoxy laminae (individual ply thickness: 0.25 mm), with a stacking sequence of $[0,90,45,-45]_{4}$.
-The lack of symmetry introduces coupling phenomena such as tension–shear and bending–torsion coupling.
-Consequently, pure symmetric (S), antisymmetric (A), and shear horizontal (SH) modes do not exist; instead, all modes are mixed.
-According to the Wigner–von Neumann non‑crossing rule (\cref{sec: symmetry}), no true eigenvalue crossings are expected in this unsymmetric configuration, as the absence of symmetry protection forces all modal interactions to be of the avoided‑crossing type.

-\cref{fig: exa2_unsym_w_k_3solvers} compares the dispersion curves ($\omega$ versus dimensionless wavenumber $k$) obtained from four approaches: (a) the proposed adaptive method on the initial coarse grid ($\Delta k = 0.1$, 70 points); (b) the adaptive method after refinement; (c) SAFEDC with uniform fine sampling ($\Delta k = 0.02$, 350 points); and (d) the Dispersion Calculator (DC) with a fixed frequency step ($\Delta \omega = 0.0209$).

-On the initial coarse grid (\cref{fig: exa2_unsym_w_k_3solvers}(a), multiple mode misidentifications occur, highlighted by black squares.
-These regions correspond to veering zones where the local eigenvector gradient $|\mathbf{q}i'|{\mathbf{M}}$ is large, as predicted by the derivative expansion \cref{eq: qprime_expansion}.
-The coarse step size $\Delta k = 0.1$ exceeds the local critical step $\Delta k_{\max}(k)$ in these intervals, violating the correct tracking condition \cref{eq: theorem_inequality}.

-Increasing the sampling resolution uniformly to $\Delta k = 0.02$ (SAFEDC, \cref{fig: exa2_unsym_w_k_3solvers}(c) reduces the number of misidentifications to one, but does not eliminate them entirely.
+The unsymmetric $[0,90,45,-45]_{4}$ M21/T800 laminate eliminates through‑thickness symmetry, introducing tension–shear and bending–torsion coupling that hybridises all modes.
+Pure S, A, and SH families no longer exist, and by the Wigner–von Neumann rule every modal interaction is an avoided crossing—veering is a ubiquitous feature of the spectrum.
+This makes the configuration a stringent test for any tracking algorithm.

+\Cref{fig:exa2_unsym_w_k_3solvers} collects the dispersion curves, group velocities, and error indicator.
+On the initial coarse grid ($\Delta k=0.1$, 70 points) multiple mode misidentifications occur (marked by black squares), concentrated in veering zones.
+SAFEDC with uniform $\Delta k=0.02$ (\cref{fig:exa2_unsym_w_k_3solvers}(e), 350 points) reduces the errors to one but does not eliminate them entirely.
 This residual error underscores a fundamental limitation of uniform sampling: unless the step size is chosen smaller than the minimum of $\Delta k_{\max}(k)$ over the entire wavenumber range—a value that is unknown a priori and may be extremely small in the most severe veering region—some misidentifications will persist.
-Determining such a globally sufficient resolution is impractical and computationally prohibitive, as it would require an excessively fine grid everywhere.
+Determining such a globally sufficient resolution is computationally prohibitive.